habib-university/sonic-pi/progress.md

 - Read through and experimented with ideas from chapters 4 through 8

 ## Fri, 27 Dec
-- Recreating a basic 12 bar blues shuffle (look in resources for code progress)
+- Recreating a basic 12 bar blues shuffle (look in code folder for code progress)
 - Read through the remaining tutorial